Shower Remodel Process To Prevent Leaks & Other Issues

 Showers are so risky that some home builders do not warranty tile showers on 2nd floors and they make homeowners sign a waiver.

 We will not touch another contractors partially finished shower, so we have to remove what is currently there and start over.
-This unfortunately is common in the Phoenix area.
+This is unfortunately common in the Phoenix area.

-What most homeowners don't realize
+What homeowners may not realize

 Here is a step-by-step breakdown on the proper way to build a tile shower from one of our projects: